cjcoats/ioapi-3.2/README.txt

        2. Choose the directory under which you wish to build the I/O API.
-Let's call it $BASEDIR for the following. cd to BASEDIR gunzip and untar the "ioapi-3.1.tar.gz" (with Gnu tar,
+Let's call it $BASEDIR for the following. cd to BASEDIR, gunzip and untar the "ioapi-3.2.tar.gz" (with Gnu tar,

               tar xvfz ioapi-3.2.tar.gz